-On January 5, 2023, the Federal Trade Commission (FTC) announced that it was proposing a federal regulation that would ban the use of non-compete agreements nationwide.
-The proposed regulation is an attempt by the FTC to enforce and apply the FTC Act and existing anti-trust laws in a much more expansive manner.
+On January 5, 2023, the Federal Trade Commission (FTC) proposed a regulation that would ban the use of non-compete agreements nationwide.
+The proposal is an attempt by the FTC to enforce and apply existing anti-trust laws in a much more expansive manner.
 The Biden administration has been signaling a tough stance on non-competes for years, with the FTC issuing guidance criticizing non-competes as anti-competitive and even bringing selective enforcement actions in certain cases.
 The new announcement, however, was startling in its breadth.
 The rule would ban all non-competes for any size employer anywhere in the country and would not be limited to low wage workers as some had speculated.
 As proposed, the ban is even retroactive and would require employers to notify employees with non-competes that the provisions have been rescinded.
 The proposed restriction even applies to independent contractors and bars non-disclosure agreements that have the effect of preventing competition.
 Non-solicitation of customer provisions would not be banned, however, nor would pure non-disclosure of confidential information protections.
-The proposed regulation even bars non-competes in the sale of business context unless the business owner holds at least a 25% ownership in the business.
+The proposed regulation bars non-competes in the sale of business context unless the business owner holds at least a 25% ownership in the business.

 The proposed regulation currently reads as follows:

 Section 910.1 Definitions.

 (a) Business entity means a partnership, corporation, association, limited liability company, or other legal entity, or a division or subsidiary thereof.

 (1) Non-compete clause means a contractual term between an employer and a worker that prevents the worker from seeking or accepting employment with a person, or operating a business, after the conclusion of the worker’s employment with the employer.